Adaptive Policies for Perimeter Surveillance Problems: Sequential Problem

 For the under sufficiency counter we have the following proposition, also proved in Appendix \ref{Theorem1Proof}, \begin{proposition} For any time horizon $n>K$ and $k:\Delta^k_{min}>0$, \end{proposition} Combining the decomposition (\ref{eq::regret_decomposition}), with the bounds (\ref{eq::prop1}) and (\ref{eq::prop2}) we have

 In the remainder of this section we show that the bound obtained in Theorem \ref{thm::FPCUCB} is of optimal order, by deriving a lower bound on the expected regret of the best possible policies.
+We also proceed to show a second upper bound of sub-optimal order with respect to $n$ but that has the advantage of holding for any problem instance, and therefore does not depend on the optimality gaps, $\Delta_{min}^k$ and $\Delta_{max}^k$, $\forall k \in [K]$.